nevillepark/yiddish-keys-linux/README.md

 On the *buntus, at least:

- 1) RECOMENDED: Back up your /usr/share/X11/xkb directory, just in case you experience any problems after installation:
+ 1) RECOMENDED: Back up your /usr/share/X11/xkb directory, just in case you experience any problems after installation.
-   $ sudo cp /usr/share/X11/xkb ~/

  2) Run ./install.sh